Ekenzy-101/Rust-REST-API/README.md

 ## TECH STACK

 - Rust
-- MongoDB
-- PostgreSQL
+- Databases (MongoDB, PostgreSQL)
-- Actix (https://actix.rs/), any REST Framework is fine as far you know the concepts of REST API.
+- Framework (Actix, Axum) any REST Framework is fine as far you know the concepts of REST API.

 ## SETUP